Welcome to Postmenopausal Life

 Topical or Oral

-Bioidentical or Traditional Hormone Therapy
+Bioidentical Hormone Therapy

 What You Can Do to Stay Healthy Postmenopause

 It鈥檚 never been more important to take a proactive role in your health care.
-Many women suffer unnecessarily from symptoms that can be managed with prescribed treatments or home remedies.
-Talk to your doctor before you begin taking any new supplement or treatment, including over-the-counter and herbal remedies.
+Many women suffer unnecessarily from symptoms that can be managed with home remedies and prescribed treatments:

-• Hormone therapy: Helps reduce hot flashes and vaginal dryness, and may prevent bone loss.
+- Hormone therapy helps reduce hot flashes and vaginal dryness, and may prevent bone loss.

-• Vaginal estrogen: Relieves vaginal dryness, discomfort during sex, and some urinary symptoms.
+- Vaginal estrogen relieves vaginal dryness, discomfort during sex, and some urinary symptoms.

-• Vaginal lubricants: Increases comfort during sex.
+- Vaginal lubricants increase comfort during sex.

-• Incontinence treatments: Various lifestyle changes and medical options for gaining bladder control.
+- Incontinence treatments for gaining bladder control.

 Postmenopausal health is about a lot more than your ovaries and uterus.
 Keep up with annual physical exams and schedule those regular preventive screenings, such as mammogram, bone density screening, Pap smear, mole checks, and colonoscopy.
 Remember your teeth and gums and your eyes, too.
 There鈥檚 never been a better time to focus on your own well-being.